 Since its conception, Impressionism has been defined by a set of characteristics.
 These include: painterly brushwork, distinctive colors, depictions of common subject matter, a focus on light, and compositions inspired by photography.

 Painterly brushwork is perhaps Impressionism’s most recognizable trait.
 Unlike the carefully blended brushstrokes distinctive of previous movements, Impressionist artist employed thick, sketch-like strokes.
-These quick marks capture the ephemeral, fleeting nature of moments in time.
+These quick marks capture the ephemeral, fleeting nature of moments in time, and allowed artists to experiment with color and the ways in which different tones interact on the canvas.

 Distinctive Color Palette